 Workplace EV charging benefits employers

-For employers, making EV charging available to employees offers benefits beyond contributing to advancing EV adoption.
+For employers, making EV charging available to employees offers benefits beyond contributing to driving EV adoption.
 These include:

 Establishing a “green” brand.
-The presence of EV charging is a tangible signal to employees, investors, shareholders, and customers that an organization is committed to the environment, sustainability, and social responsibility.
+The availability of EV charging is a tangible signal to employees, investors, shareholders, and customers that an organization is committed to the environment, sustainability, and social responsibility.

 Increasing employee satisfaction and loyalty.
 Free or low-cost workplace EV charging is itself an attractive benefit for existing and prospective employees.
 It offers both convenience and relief from range anxiety for those who want to “do the right thing” and move to an electric vehicle.
 It can even be an incentive for remote employees to return to the office.

 Developing new revenue streams.
-Companies can recoup some of the cost of offering employees free or low-cost workplace charging by allowing visitors to use the charging stations for a fee.
+As workplace EV charging continues to take market share, companies can recoup some of the cost of offering employees free or low-cost workplace charging by allowing visitors to use the charging stations for a fee, or to open up the chargers to the general public outside of office hours.

 Contributing to meeting ESG goals.
 A workplace EV charging program can help organizations support sustainability initiatives.
-For example, using onsite solar power generation and storage for charging can positively impact emission reduction goals by replacing grid power with renewable energy.
-Workplace EV charging can also help reduce Scope 3 greenhouse gas emissions from employee commuting.
-And installing workplace charging can help meet green building certification.
+For example, using onsite solar power generation and local storage for EV charging can positively impact emission reduction goals by replacing grid power with renewable energy.
+And by promoting EV adoption among employees, workplace EV charging also helps reduce greenhouse gas emissions when those employees are commuting to work.
+Finally, installing workplace charging can help companies meet the criteria for green building certification.

 Incentives ease the burden of providing workplace EV charging